 Residence Halls

-For residence hall connections, please refer to ResCom: Getting Connected.
-Or, if you have questions or need assistance, call the Residence Hall Help Desk at 814-217-HELP (4357) or open an IT Support Ticket (using the link under Student Support).
-We can help with the set-up of or issues with your in-wall Ethernet connection or router, smart TV, or gaming console.
+For residence hall connections, please refer to PSU Information Technology for Students.
+Or, if you have questions or need assistance, call the Behrend Residence Hall Help Desk at 814-217-HELP (4357) or open an IT Support Ticket (using the link under Student Support).
+We can help with the set-up of or issues with your laptop or desktop computer, phone, smart TV, gaming console, and other iOT devices.

-For details on how to connect TVs, gaming consoles, Google Home devices, etc., visit Penn State's RoomGear site.
+For details on how to connect TVs, gaming consoles, smart devivces, etc., visit Penn State's RoomGear site.
 If you need assistance, call 814-217-HELP (4357).

 Visitor Wireless

-Important: This resource is intended only for visitor use and has limited bandwidth and capacity.
+Important: This resource is intended only for visitor use.
 Members of the Penn State community should use the Penn State Wi-Fi service ("psu" wireless network).
+It is specifically designed for accessing Penn State resources, providing increased security and additional features.